 The Holtzapffel family spanned several generations and had an extremely important influence on ornamental turning during England's Victorian Era.

 John Jacob Holtzapffel I (1768-1835) – J. J. Holtzapffel was born and lived in Strasbourg (then part of France) where he was trained as a mathematical turner.
 He moved to London in 1792 and worked for two years in the instrument workshop of the famous Jesse Ransden (1762-1800).
 Then, in 1794, he setup a mechanical and toolmaker business, initially as a partnership with Francis Rousset.
 During its first years, the shop made anything requested, including casing of guns, inventor's models, etc. In 1795, the lathe production for which the firm was to become famous was started.
 From 1795 to 1803, the firm produced and sold 385 lathes, including Holtzapffel's first rose engine lathe in 1797.
 Of particular importance is the overhead drive system he developed in which a treadle-powered arrangement of pulleys and belts rotates a shaped cutter.
 This enabled an unending profusion of surface decorations to be made on an item while still mounted on the lathe.
-From 1804 to 1827, he formed a partnership with his assistant John George Deyerlein and conducted business under the name Holtzapffel & Deyerlein.
+From 1804 to 1827, he formed a partnership with his assistant Johann Georg Deyerlein (who was born in Mannheim and came to Britain in 1789) and conducted business under the name Holtzapffel & Deyerlein.
 (Holtzapffel lathes were not numbered until Deyerlein joined the firm.)
-Deyerlein left the firm when his son Charles joined the business in 1827.
+Deyerlein became ill and died in October of 1826.
+John Jacob's son Charles joined the business in 1827 and by year's end the firm had officially become Holtzapffel & Co.
 Read letters by J. J. Holtzapffel I, and other related documents.

 Charles Holtzapffel (1806-1847) – Charles joined his father's company at age 21, at the same time Deyerlein left the firm.
 He took over the business nine years later when his father died and continued to develop the machinery and attachments for ornamental turning.
 He also invented other devices including machinery for printing banknotes, a dividing engine for the graduation of drawing scales, and an apparatus for tracing geometrical figures on glass.
 In 1838, Charles published his "A New System of Scales of Equal Parts: Applicable to Various Purposes of Engineering, Architectural and General Science," as well as the related "List of Scales of Equal Parts."
 He then published several of the multi-volume treatise Turning and Mechanical Manipulation, which were intended as a work of general reference and instruction on the lathe.
 Volume 1, "Materials, Their Differences, Choice, and Preparation; Various Modes of Working Them, Generally Without Cutting Tools," was his father's work and published in 1843.
 Charles wrote Volume 2, "The Principles of Construction, Action and Application of Cutting Tools Used by Hand; And Also of Machines Derived from the Hand Tools," was published in 1846.
 Vol. 3, "Abrasives and Miscellaneous Processes, which Cannot be Accomplished with Cutting Tools," remained uncompleted when Charles died at age 41.
 By that time, the firm had sold approximately 1500 lathes.
 Charles Holtzapffel was a member of the Council of the Institute of Civil Engineers, and was Chairman of the Mechanic's Committee of the Society of Arts.
 Read Charles Holtzapffel obituary, memorial, will, and other related documents